 Most insurance professionals are either born into the industry or they fall into it by accident.

 Attracting and retaining young talent is often deemed one of the greatest challenges of the industry, especially among those who lack the family tie or fated connection.
-Part of the problem is that insurance harbours the unfortunate reputation of being a bit boring.
+Part of the problem is that insurance harbors the unfortunate reputation of being a bit boring.

 “Insurance is anything but boring!
 It’s the greatest business on Earth,” said J. Patrick Gallagher, Jr., chairman, president and CEO of Gallagher.